Feeding the zombies: Synthesizing brain volumes using a 3D progressive growing GAN: Conclusion

 \section{Conclusion}

-We have demonstrated that a 3D progressive growing GAN can be used to synthesize T1-weighted volumes of 32 x 32 x 32 voxels.
+We have demonstrated that a 3D progressive growing GAN can be used to synthesize T1-weighted volumes of 64 x 64 x 64 voxels.
 The synthetic volumes can be used for training (convolutional) networks that perform classification or segmentation.
 Furthermore, synthetic volumes can be shared freely, as they do not belong to a specific person, and can therefore facilitate data sharing~\cite{poldrack2014making}.

-Producing volumes of higher resolution is in theory possible, but our results indicate that the training is very sensitive to the used hyper parameters.
-Additionally, each training step for the 64 x 64 x 64 resolution takes about 3 hours on the Nvidia DGX station.
-In future work we will continue to tune the hyper parameters, to synthesize volumes of higher resolution.
+In future work we will synthesize volumes of higher resolution.